Evermode of Ratzeburg: Life

 In 1138 Evermode was elected as the provost of the Priory of Our Lady in Magdeburg.
 In this post, he oversaw the foundations of new Premonstratensian communities in Havelberg, Jerichow, Quedlinburg and Pöhlde, serving in that post until 1154, when he was named the Bishop of Ratzeburg, the first since its destruction by the Wends in 1066.
+He was consecrated bishop by the Archbishop of Mainz.
 He formed the newly named cathedral chapter of the diocese into a Premonstratensian community.
 The evangelization of the Wendish population was a primary goal of his episcopacy, and he traveled around the diocese, preaching to the people in their native language.

 Worn out by his labors, Evermode died in 1178, and was buried in the cathedral he had built.
 He was succeeded by his fellow Norbertine, Isfrid.

 Veneration

 His cult was approved by Pope Benedict XIII in 1728.
-Evermode is honored as a saint in the Roman Catholic Archdiocese of Hamburg, which now covers that region, and in the Norbertine Order.
+Evermode is honored as a saint in the Archdiocese of Hamburg, which now covers that region, and in the Norbertine Order.
 His feast day is celebrated on 17 February.

+He is depicted as a bishop bestowing a blessing.

+Namesake

+The Evermode Institute of the Corpus Christi Priory, St. Michael Abbey is named in honor of St. Evermode.